tpaknok/Beta-diversity/README.md

 |Cont.R| Results based on a simulated continuous variable - as described in Supplementary Text S1
 |empirical_tree.R| Empirical analyses using BCI data - as described in the main text
 |simulation.R| Results based on a simulated categorical variable - as described in the main text
-|site_dist.R| Function to correct ecological uniqueness under uneven environmental availability
+|site_dist.R| Function to calculate ecological uniqueness under uneven environmental availability

 The site_dist.R function is likely to evolve based on users' feedback.
 Both the latest and old version will be kept here